awsdocs/aws-doc-sdk-examples/dotnetv3/S3/scenarios/S3ConditionalRequestsScenario/README.md

 ## Scenario

+This example uses a feature scenario to demonstrate various aspects of S3 conditional requests.
+The scenario is divided into three stages:

+1. **Setup**: Create test buckets and objects.
+2. **Conditional Reads and Writes**: Explore S3 conditional requests by listing objects, attempting to read or write with conditional requests, and viewing request results.
+3. **Clean**: Delete all objects and buckets.

 ### Prerequisites

 For general prerequisites, see the [README](../../../README.md) in the `dotnetv3` folder.

 ### Resources

-The workflow scenario steps create the buckets and objects needed for the example.
+The scenario steps create the buckets and objects needed for the example.
 No additional resources are required.

-This workflow includes an optional step to add a governance mode retention period of one day to objects in an S3 bucket.
-In order to delete these objects, you must have the `s3:BypassGovernanceRetention` permission.
-If you do not have this permission, you will be unable to delete these objects until the retention period has expired.

 ### Instructions